Ohio Expo Center Expo center

 Prohibited items

-Several items are expressly prohibited at the Ohio State Fair, including: illegal weapons and substances, the use of bicycles in non-parking areas, the possession or use of Segways/hoverboards, and the use of unmanned aircraft systems (drones).
+Several items are expressly prohibited at the Ohio State Fair, including: illegal weapons and substances; the use of bicycles in non-parking areas, the possession or use of Segways/hoverboards, skateboards, roller blades, roller skates, mopeds, motorcycles, and other two-wheel vehicles; the use of unmanned aircraft systems (drones); pets (other than service animals or animals used as a part of a competition); laser pointers; selfie sticks; glass bottles and containers; and any form of apparel including face masks meant to conceal the wearer’s identity (permitted for religious and health reasons).

 Outside food and beverage